mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 - [Tyler's website](https://tghw.com)

+Of all the interns who built Copilot, Tyler seems to be the one who most followed in Joel Spolsky's footsteps.

 In 2012, Tyler left Fog Creek and launched a photo backup business called Snaposit.
 The company applied for funding from Y Combinator.
 Tyler's _Aardvark'd_ co-star, Paul Graham, rejected his pitch, and Tyler [shuttered the business a year later](https://tghw.com/blog/well-that-sucks-what-else-you-got).

 In 2014, Fog Creek restructured to spin out Trello, its ultra-successful product.
 As part of the restructuring, Fog Creek sold Copilot to Tyler, who was one of the original implementers and maintained the product for several years as a Fog Creek employee. [acquired the Copilot product from Fog Creek for an undisclosed sum](https://tghw.com/blog/copilot-coming-full-circle).
 He ran Copilot on the side for eight years before [shutting it down in April 2022](https://news.ycombinator.com/item?id=31192812).